1211307959/FYP02-IS-T2430-0030/MODEL_DOCUMENTATION.md

 2. Validated against actual revenues
 3. Updated for new products/locations
 4. Monitored for drift and performance
+5. Data directory should be regularly backed up

 See [API_DOCUMENTATION.md](API_DOCUMENTATION.md) for detailed API usage.